-But did you know that some spices at the grocery store may have been exposed to half a billion x-rays’ worth of radiation?
+But did you know that those same spices in your grocery store may have been hit by half a billion x-rays’ worth of radiation?

 And your spices aren’t alone – They’re only one of the most commonly-irradiated foods out there.